What Is An SBA Loan And How To Get One

-For a SmartBiz loan specifically, here are some guidelines.
-SmartBiz has dedicated Relationship Managers assigned to each application that can answer specific questions.
+For a SmartBiz loan specifically, here are some guidelines on how SBA loans work.
+SmartBiz has dedicated Relationship Managers assigned to assist with each application process and can answer specific questions.

 - Businesses that qualify for a SmartBiz SBA loan typically have $50,000 to $5 million in annual revenue and 1 to 40 employees.
 Most are profitable and cash flow positive.
 All are able to show that they can afford to make our low monthly loan payments.

-If you’re ready to apply, our friends at Fit Small Business have put together a very helpful guide, How to Apply for an SBA Loan in 4 Steps.
+If you’re ready to apply, our friends at Fit Small Business have put together a very helpful guide on how to apply for an SBA loan: How to Apply for an SBA Loan in 4 Steps.
 Check it out to learn everything you need to know about how to apply for an SBA loan from start to finish.